November 3, 1903: Walker Evans:

 “I set out to achieve the elevated expression, the literate, authoritative and transcendent statement which a photograph allows.”

-In 1928, he worked as Wall Street stock clerk, where he met and had an affair with poet Hart Crane.
+In 1928, he worked as a Wall Street stock clerk, where he met and had an affair with poet Hart Crane.
 His first published work was three photos that served as illustrations for Crane’s epic poem The Bridge.
 Evans was fascinated by architecture, and he thought of photography as one way of preserving it.
 Evans and Lincoln Kirstein photographed Victorian houses in and around Boston, many of which were later shown at the Museum of Modern Art.

 His work drew a wider audience when 31 Evans photographs appeared in The Crime Of Cuba (1931) by Carleton Beals, a book about ordinary Cubans under a dictatorial regime.